NETiSACK/brunch-f2fs/README.md

 <!-- Warning -->
 ## Warning

+This project still in experimental and in-development state!

 Please take a look at [Brunch Framework by sebanc][bruch-framework] and [F2FS][f2fs] first if you don't know what this fork about.

 This fork and I will not take any responsibility If anything bad happened to your device.